Nowaaru/nix-mod-manager/README.md

 	};
 ```

 nix-mod-manager's default module exports the `programs.nix-mod-manager` module for you to change to your liking.
-To see what fields you can customize, check out the <a href="#customization">customization index</a>.
+To see what fields you can customize, check out the <a href="#%EF%B8%8F-customization">customization index</a>.

 <h3>🧰 Library</h3>